Look into your photograph, go deeper than it’s content.

 Examples – a slide show!

 Perhaps, some of my definitions above are difficult to understand.
 If you can put them into context it will help.
 Here is a short slide show by Kelly Parker.
-The examples really show the visual elements well.
+The examples really show the visual element of colour well.
 Click the bottom arrows to move back or forward on the slides.
+Furthermore, you can find examples of the other ‘Elements or Art’ available in many other articles.
+Search “Elements of Art“.

 See also: Editors ‘Bio’.